-Billiam James is an artist, writer, activist, and a natural epileptic.
+Billiam James is an artist, writer, composer, and activist.
 What does he care about?
 People, emotions, and mental health.
 His mission?
 To change the way we act, by changing the way we feel… about ourselves, and about each other.

 Billiam James is co-founder of The James Gang, which he established in 1989 with his partner Franke James.